carlos-ds/personal-web/articles/mongodb-queries.md

 Almost daily, I find myself manipulating data on one of our test environments.
 However, in our set-up, we can only write to the **primary instance** in our **replica set**.

-That's where <code class="inline-code">db.isMaster()</code> comes into play.
+That's where `db.isMaster()` comes into play.
 The returned document contains the address of the primary member of the replica set.
 Then I connect to that member and work my magic, all error-free!

 ## Getting all keys from a collection

-While <code class="inline-code">distinct</code> gets the distinct values for a specific key, there is no standardized way of getting all the keys that exist within a collection.
+While `distinct` gets the distinct values for a specific key, there is no standardized way of getting all the keys that exist within a collection.
 As usual, [Stackoverflow](https://stackoverflow.com/questions/2298870/get-names-of-all-keys-in-the-collection) had the answer:

 <pre>
 <code class="language-javascript">